all-c-a-p-s/MetalFish/README.md

-# chess_engine
+# Svicolone - Chess Engine
-made by: Sebastiano Rebonato-Scott
+Made by: Sebastiano Rebonato-Scott

-current elo: ~1100
+Current elo: ~1200

-this is a high-school project i'm currently working on. it's made for fun and not with the aim of being a particularly strong engine.
-It currently searches to a fixed depth of 6 for every move, and uses piece-square tables for evaluation.

-todo:
+Svicolone is an Italian cartoon character.
+The similarity between the cartoon character and the chess engine if that both tend to get themselves into tricky situations.
+The difference if that the cartoon character always ends up getting out of these predicaments, while the same cannot be said for the engine.

+Latest Update (bug fixes + optimisations):
+- fixed bugs with mate detection
+- fixed bug with pawn promotions
+- sped up check detection
+- sped up move generation

+Todo:
-- quiescence function (doesn't exit search in positions where e.g. pieces are hanging)
+- quiescence search
 - move ordering
+- more detailed evaluation

-- opening book/endgame evaluation
+- opening book
 - uci protocol